Cakes and Diamonds

 Nothing good comes from wallowing in your failures at five in the morning.
 Regret eats away at life, making even the most opulent existence feel like squalor.
 What I want is ridiculous by most standards.

-Romance a laughable snickering word for children and those of lesser intellect, but I look silently for it everywhere.
+Romance a laughable snickering word for children and those of lesser intellect, but I look silently for signs of it everywhere.
 Does anyone have real passion in their lives, or is the concept of overpowering love kept alive to sell wedding cakes and diamonds?

-My mornings have been this way for as long as I can remember — at least today, it’s just the sound.
-I mean it has been a lot...
+My mornings have been this way for as long as I can remember — at least today, it’s only the sound.
+I mean it was a lot...
 I probably should say worse, but I guess more, and constant, and indiscernible from reality would be more truthful.

-Truth, it’s a sharp pointy word with hot and painful edges—something my new therapist wants me to work on.
+Truth, a sharp pointy word with hot and painful edges—something my new therapist wants me to work on.
 No exaggerations, just facts and numbers and dates and times nothing extra.
-Feelings are only chemical reactions to outside stimuli.
+Feelings are chemical reactions to outside stimuli.

-Finally, a tall, old man with a long row of framed documents on his office wall made me so numb that I couldn’t feel anything.
+Finally, a tall, old man with a long row of framed documents nailed on his office wall made me so numb I couldn’t feel anything.
 The prescriptions keep the voices to a low whisper and the invisible people to a manageable few.
-I’m pretty sure this is the best I have felt in years.
+I’m pretty sure this is the best I've felt in years.

-The gardener that takes care of the property for me called me last week.
+The gardener who takes care of the property for me called last week.
 He keeps finding dead, mangled birds on the backside of the greenhouse.
 He’s retiring before the summer heatwave hits—my time to procrastinate ends with the summer solstice.

 There’s a quarterly finance briefing at eight, then a late breakfast meeting with my philanthropy group across town.
 Philanthropy sounds pretentious, but it’s better than coffee with my bored gaggle of evil bitches.
 Only a few of them are actually evil, but all of them are hardened in their own ways.

 My flight is at two-forty-five this afternoon.
 I packed the single pair of denim jeans I own and some of my more casual linen pants.
 I’m not sure what the suggested outfit is for expelling a demon.
 I wasn’t able to find my Rosary, but I’m sure there will be a religious store in close proximity to a gun and ammo shop once I arrive.

-Rural California has an odd mix of depravity and religion.
+Rural California is an odd mix of depravity and religion.
 Wealth and abject poverty sometimes share the same block.
-It took me years to wash the valley out of my mouth, so I didn’t sound as stupid as I felt in my sophisticated New York office.
+It took me years to wash the valley accent out of my mouth.
+I felt so stupid in my sophisticated New York office, I only spoke when it was necessary.
 I’m sure after a week back in Cali, the ridiculous cadence will coat my tongue again.

 Several imaginary friends entertained me as a child, as many children have these friends it wasn’t considered odd at first.
 Mine didn’t fade as I aged, they grew with me instead.
 This situation gave me something to hide away from people and a good reason to be ashamed.
 As if a pretty young girl raised in the sunshine doesn’t have enough shame to sort through.

 This unique situation is entirely my fault.
 I wanted to believe my own bullshit.
-I wanted to ignore the fact that my imaginary friends existed.
+I wanted to ignore the fact my imaginary friends existed.
 I didn’t want to hear voices because that universally means you are a crazy bitch.
 So, I focused on lipstick and nail polish, eyeshadows, and eyeliners.
 I am not a waitress red and plum gasmic purple, bitch-slapped pink, and black cat ash let my brain focus on useless physical gibberish when I needed to ignore the really awful crap I could feel and see all around me.

 People are quick to say you can’t take it with you when they talk about money and death.
 The issue they fail to mention is how long you will linger in your final moments, or how you will still crave your cigarettes and that first icy sip of whiskey long after your body is rotting in the ground.
 The caress of your lover’s fingers on your non-existent back is a hard desire for people to let go of.
 I can feel all of it from the dead around me when I don’t take my meds.

 I know, how stupid, how irresponsible, but it sounded like a really good idea at the time.
-I’m not proud of what I have done, but with enough time and effort, I think I can kill my demon.
+I’m not proud of what I've done, but with enough time and effort, I think I can kill my demon.